m-adisa/alx-low_level_programming/README.md

-This is for the ALX low level programming course
+This is for the ALX low level programming course.\n
 It teaches C